kwonus/Quelle/Quelle-AVX.md

 **INVOKE**

-The *invoke* command works a little bit like a macro, albeit with different syntax.
-After invoking a *@review* command, the user might receive a response as follows.
+The *invoke* command works for command-history works exactly the same way as it does for macros.
+After issuing a *@review* command, the user might receive a response as follows.

 *@review*